Manas National Park

-Manas National Park is the second UNESCO world heritage site of Assam; the other one being Kaziranga National Park.
-The Manas National Park is situated on the Himalayan foothills and extends to Bhutan where it is known as the Royal Manas National Park.
+Manas National Park is the second UNESCO world heritage site in Assam; the other one is Kaziranga National Park.
+The Manas National Park is situated in the Himalayan foothills and extends to Bhutan where it is known as the Royal Manas National Park.
 It was declared a sanctuary in 1928 and became a National Park in the year 1990.
-Manas is also a Project Tiger Reserve, an Elephant Reserve and a Biosphere Reserve.
-The unparallel scenic beauty of the densely forested National Park along with its rare wild life makes a trip to Manas a truly enthralling experience.
+Manas is also a Project Tiger Reserve, an Elephant Reserve, and a Biosphere Reserve.
+The unparallel scenic beauty of the densely forested National Park along with its rare wildlife makes a trip to Manas a truly enthralling experience.

-The park is home for some of the most endangered wildlife species which cannot be found anywhere else.
-These include the Assam Roofed Turtle, Hispid Hare, Golden Langur and Pygmy Hog.
+The park is home to some of the most endangered wildlife species which cannot be found anywhere else.
+These include the Assam Roofed Turtle, Hispid Hare, Golden Langur, and Pygmy Hog.

-Manas National Park is home for about 380 species of birds.
-The major species include Bengal Florican, Giant Hornbills, Jungle Fowls, Bulbuls, Brahminy Ducks, Kalij Pheasants, Egrets, Pelicans, Fishing Eagles, Serpent Eagles, Falcons, Scarlet Minivets, Bee-Eaters, Magpie Robins, Pied Hornbills, Grey Hornbills, Mergansers, Harriers, Ospreys, Herons and many others.
+Manas National Park is home to about 380 species of birds.
+The major species include Bengal Florican, Giant Hornbills, Jungle Fowls, Bulbuls, Brahminy Ducks, Kalij Pheasants, Egrets, Pelicans, Fishing Eagles, Serpent Eagles, Falcons, Scarlet Minivets, Bee-Eaters, Magpie Robins, Pied Hornbills, Grey Hornbills, Mergansers, Harriers, Ospreys, Herons, and many others.

 Indian Rhinoceros was extinct from this park due to heavy poaching during the Bodo insurgency period.
 The Rhino was re-introduced in the park in 2007 and its number is on the rise.